kimoban/alx-listing-app-00/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

-# 🏠 ALX Listing App 00
+## 🏠 ALX Listing App 00

 A responsive property listing page built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 This project displays a collection of luxury properties with filtering capabilities and a clean, responsive UI.